 Class of 1978-1979

-Bill was priviledged as an Urban Fellow to serve in the Mayor's Office of Operations.
+Bill was privileged to serve as an Urban Fellow in 1978-79 in the Mayor's Office of Operations.
 At the time, it was a brand new office that included both on-loan private sector executives (from such companies as AT&T, Xerox and Con Ed) and public sector staff.
 The office was established at the height of the fiscal crisis to bring best management practices to NYC government.